HiPhish/msgpack-racket/README.rst

 Status
 ######

-The library is fully functional ,covered by test cases, and the API should be reasonably mature, but I am not yet willing to completely rule out changes.
+The library is fully functional, covered by test cases, and the API should be reasonably mature, but I am not yet willing to completely rule out changes.
 See also below for parts of the library that could not be tested at the moment due to technical reasons.